-- 7700 Central Services: Activities, other than general administration, which support each of the other instructional and supporting services programs.
-These activities are defined in the following sub functions: - 7710 Planning, Research, Development and Evaluation Services: Activities, on a system wide basis, associated with conducting and managing programs of planning, research, developing, and evaluation. - Information Services: Activities concerned with writing, editing and other preparation necessary to disseminate educational and administrative information to pupils, staff, managers, or to the general public through direct mailing, the various news media or personal contact. - 7730 Staff Services: Activities concerned with maintaining an efficient staff for the School District including such activities as recruiting and placement, staff transfers, health services and staff accounting.
-In-service training of non-instructional personnel is to be recorded as a cost of this function. - 7740 Statistical Services: Activities concerned with manipulating, relating and describing statistical information. - 7760 Internal Services: Activities concerned with buying, storing, and distributing supplies, furniture and equipment and those activities concerned with duplicating and printing for the School Board. - Pupil Transportation Services: Consists of those activities which have as their purpose the conveyance of pupils to and from school activities; either between home and school, school and school or on trips for curricular or co-curricular activities.
-Expenditures for the administration of pupil transportation services are recorded under these accounts, together with other pupil transportation expenses. - 7900 Operation of Plant: Consists of activities concerned with keeping the physical plant open and ready for use.
-Major components of this function are utilities, custodial costs and insurance costs associated with school buildings.
-Includes cleaning, disinfecting, heating, lighting, communications, power, moving furniture, caring for grounds, security and other such activities that are performed on a daily, weekly, monthly or seasonal basis.
+- 7700 Central Services Activities, other than general administration, which support each of the other instructional and supporting services programs.
+These activities are defined in the following sub functions: - 7710 Planning, Research, Development and Evaluation Services Activities, on a system wide basis, associated with conducting and managing programs of planning, research, development, and evaluation. - Tr20 Information Services Activities concerned with writing, editing and other preparation necessary to disseminate educational and administrative information to students, staff, managers, and the general public through direct mailing, the various news media, email, Internet and personal contact. - 7730 Staff Services Activities concerned with maintaining an efficient personnel for the School District, including such activities as supervision, recruitment and placement, staff transfers, maintenance of personnel information, health services and position control.
+In-service training of non-instructional personnel is to be recorded as a cost of this function. - 7740 Statistical Services Activities concerned with manipulating, relating and describing statistical information. - 7760 Internal Services Activities concerned with purchasing, receiving, storing and distributing supplies, furniture and equipment and those activities concerned with duplicating and printing for the School Board and mail room and courier services. - Student Transportation Services Activities associated with the transportation of students to and from school activities; either between home and school, from school and school or on trips for curricular or co-curricular activities.
+Expenditures for the administration of student transportation services are recorded under these accounts, together with other student transportation service expenditures.
+Transportation expenditures not related to student transportation services should be reported in the function related to the purpose of the expenditure. - 7900 Operation of Plant Activities concerned with keeping the physical plant open and ready for use.
+Major components of this function are utilities, including telephone service, custodial costs, building rent and insurance costs associated with school buildings.
+Includes cleaning, disinfecting, HVAC, moving furniture, routine maintenance of grounds, providing school crossing guards, security and other such activities that are performed on a daily, weekly, monthly or seasonal basis.
 Operation of plant does not encompass repairs and replacements of facilities and equipment.